dwmhr12/portofolio-DewiMaharani/README.md

 - Developed star schema data warehouse and automated ETL pipelines with Pentaho.
 - Created interactive dashboards in Power BI for admission data analysis.

+📌 More projects and detailed explanations available in the [Full Portfolio (PDF)](./Portofolio-DewiMaharani.pdf).
 ---

 ## 🏆 Leadership Experience